onap/archived---policy-engine/docs/platform/policygui.rst

 •	Export and Import Policies
 •	Search for Policies

 Scope
 -----

-The diagram below shows the POLICY Editor landing page.
-This page lists the existing Scopes and associated Policies.
+This is the POLICY Editor landing page.
+Existing Scopes and their associated policies are displayed.
+The diagram below show the functionality available on the screen and also how to add and manage Scopes.
-A scope must exist before a policy can be added.
-The diagram outlines how to add a new scope.

 .. image:: PolicyGUI_Editor_Scope.png

 |

-Create a Policy
+Policy Creation
 ---------------

 The most important function of the GUI is to facilitate the creation of policies.